josepefg/portfolio/README.md

 # Josepe Franco Gerent
 <sub>*Lead Data Scientist* at Oston</sub>

-As a experienced Data Scientist I combine analytical skills, ability to work in team environments, and attention to details.
+As an experienced Data Scientist I combine analytical skills, ability to work in team environments, and attention to details.
 Having spend the last years applying Machine Learning to several business problems, I developed a critical thinking and problem-solving skills.

 I am a Control and Automation Engineer with an MBA in Software Engineering with Agile Methodolgies and a Specialization in Data Science.